dmpop/awry/README.md

 ## Dependencies

 - PHP
-- ExifTool
+- Exiv2
 - Web server (Apache, Lighttpd, or similar)
 - Git (optional)

 ## Installation and Usage

-1. Make sure that your local machine or remote web server has PHP installed.
+1. Make sure that your local machine or remote web server has PHP and Exiv2 installed.
 2. Clone the project's repository using the `git clone https://gitlab.com/dmpop/raw-cow.git` command.
 Alternatively, download the latest source code using the appropriate button on the project's page.
 3. Open the _raw-cow/config.php_ file and change example values of the `$file_ext` variable.
 4. Put RAW files into _raw-cow/RAW_ directory.